Wdemarcus8/cybersecurity-governance-risk-assessment/README.md

    translated into scored, prioritized risks.
 5. Open the **[POA&M](data/poam.xlsx)** to see the remediation roadmap tied to each risk, with owners, target dates, and status tracking.
+6. Open the **[Vendor Risk Assessment](data/vendor-risk-assessment.xlsx)** to see how the High-severity vendor risk gap (RISK-03) was remediated through a SIG Lite-aligned questionnaire covering 7 vendors across 8 security domains, with scored findings and risk ratings per vendor.

 ## Framework & Standards Referenced